The history of psychedelics in psychotherapy

 Furthermore, healthcare practitioners should note that the regulations regarding psychedelic use may vary from state to state, requiring them to be aware of local rules and guidelines before prescribing/dispensing such substances.

-In addition, it’s crucial for therapists who intend to use psychedelics in therapy sessions to adhere strictly and carefully follow dosage requirements, screening prerequisites, treatment procedures, documentation requirements etc.
+In addition, it’s crucial for therapists who intend to use psychedelics in therapy sessions to adhere strictly and carefully to follow dosage requirements, screening prerequisites, treatment procedures, documentation requirements, etc.

 Without adequate knowledge about the legality guidelines imposed by federal or state governments on practicing psychedelic-assisted therapies can cause potential socio-legal issues for healthcare providers and patients alike.
 Therefore, staying informed with new developments on this topic should be considered fundamental for professionals working in this field today.